edvinand/nRF52_peripherals_tutorial/README.md

 3. Create a function called `uart_print()` which takes a uint8_t array as input and sends this array to the terminal using the `app_uart_put()` function.
 Hints:
 - `app_uart_put()` places one character at the time in the uart transmit buffer, hence it should be called in a loop.
-- Strings sent to the terminal should be terminated by `\r\n\ .
+- Strings sent to the terminal should be terminated by `\r\n` .
-- The strlen() function is very useful to find the length of a string terminated by `\n`
+- The strlen() function is very useful to find the length of a string terminated by `\n`.
+If you want to use this add the following to the top of your main.c file `#include <string.h`.
 ```C
 static void uart_print(uint8_t data_string[])
 {